phetsims/phet-info/intern-info/git_bash_tips.md

 More in here later, but for the moment..

+I think when you install git bash in "Adujusting your PATH environment" choose "use GIt from the Windows Command Prompt" this should allow you to use Git from Git Bash

 Don't forget to make a .bashrc file use the `$PATH` command to find the correct diretory to insert the file file should look something like `PATH=${PATH}:${HOME}/gitdev/chipper/bin`